Last Updated on April 11, 2019 by Liza Hawkins

 - 1 small bunch cilantro, chopped

-- 1/2 tsp black pepper
+- 1/2 teaspoon black pepper

-- 1 tsp cumin
+- 1 teaspoon cumin

-- 2 tsp chili powder
+- 2 teaspoons chili powder

-- Juice from 2 limes
+- Juice and zest from 2 limes